O365 License Usage Test

 • Find a domain that ends with .onmicrosoft.com - this is your Microsoft O365 tenant name.

-Domain, Domain User Name, Domain Password, and Confirm Password
+Domain Name, Domain User Name, Domain Password, and Confirm Password

 These parameters are applicable only if the eG agent needs to communicate with the Office 365 portal via a Proxy server.

-In this case, in the Domain text box, specify the name of the Windows domain to which the eG agent host belongs.
+In this case, in the Domain Name text box, specify the name of the Windows domain to which the eG agent host belongs.
 In the Domain User Name text box, mention the name of a valid domain user with login rights to the eG agent host.
 Provide the password of that user in the Domain Password text box and confirm that password by retyping it in the Confirm Password text box.

 On the other hand, if the eG agent is not behind a Proxy server, then you need not disturb the default setting of these parameters.
 By default, these parameters are set to none.